codenotary/immudb/docs/get-started/getting-started-with-immudb-development.md

 // do amazing stuff
 ```

-To perform SQL statements, use the `SQLExec` function, which takes a `SQLExecRequest` with a SQL operation:
+To execute SQL statements, use the `SQLExec` function, which takes a `SQLExecRequest` with a SQL operation:

 ```go
  _, err = c.SQLExec(ctx, `